skumar213/Algo_Practice/README.md

 # Algorithm Practice
-A collection of various algorithms that I've completed
+A collection of various algorithm challenges that I've completed